-- Gradients of the excited state energy with respect to nuclear positions ⇒ Excited state equilibrium structures (jobex), adiabatic excitation energies, emission spectra - Exited state densities ⇒ Charge moments, population analysis - Excited state force constants by numerical differentiation of gradients (using the script Numforce)
+- Gradients of the excited state energy with respect to nuclear positions ⇒ Excited state equilibrium structures (jobex), adiabatic excitation energies, emission spectra - Exited state densities \Rightarrow Charge moments, population analysis - Excited state force constants by numerical differentiation of gradients (using the script Numforce)

 Moreover, analytical gradients of static and frequency-dependent polarizabilities are available from egrad.
 Together with vibrational normal modes from the aoforce or Numforce they are used to calculate vibrational Raman intensities.
+Excited state gradients for MGGA functionals are presently unavailable.

 Again, ground states may be spin-restricted closed-shell or spin-unrestricted, RI-J is available, and either full TDDFT/TDHF or the TDA can be used.
-For further details we refer to a recent review [76].
+For further details we refer to a recent review [130].